MC Lyte: Influences, style and rapping technique

-MC Lyte has considered artists such as Salt-N-Pepa, Rakim, Roxanne Shanté, Doug E. Fresh, Boogie Down Productions, Kool Moe Dee, Sha-Rock from Funky 4 + 1, Run-DMC and Big Daddy Kane as her inspirations early in her musical career.
+MC Lyte has considered artists such as Salt-N-Pepa, Rakim, Roxanne Shanté, Doug E. Fresh, Kool Moe Dee, Sha-Rock from Funky 4 + 1, and Run-DMC as her inspirations early in her musical career.
 In an interview with XXL in 2013, Lyte talks about the influence in her early days of Melle Mel and Grandmaster Flash and the Furious Five (specifically the song "The Message").
 She also claimed to know "all the words" on Kurtis Blow's records.
 Throughout her career, has also paid tribute to other artists such as Spoonie Gee (who she covered on Act Like You Know), Slick Rick, The Rock Steady Crew, LL Cool J and Queen Latifah.
 In an interview with The Source in 2015, when asked about her motivation to record her latest album, Legend, Lyte said she was inspired by Kendrick Lamar, Kanye West and Drake, among other rappers.

 Her style of rap has been described in the book Listen to Rap!
 Exploring a Musical Genre as "mid-tempo but aggressive (lots of plosives) and carefully articulated, with emphasis on end rhymes."
+Her alto voice tone is one of the generally most highlighted features in her music, being described as "husky", "raspy", "raw", "throat-grabbing" and "authoritative".
+Her voice is also considered by Public Enemy's Chuck D as "one of the greatest voices of all time."
+According to the Hip hop Archive and Research Institute, "MC Lyte combined a deep, rich, strong voice with emotional vulnerability, insightful artistic and social analysis, and a playful sense of humor."

+Much of the lyrical content of MC Lyte's repertoire is based on braggadocio rap, although she recorded a considerable number of songs that address social issues, such as addictions ("I Cram to Understand U (Sam)", "Poor Georgie", "Eyes Are the Soul", "Lola from the Copa"), misogyny/gender issues ("Paper Thin", I'm Not Havin' It, "Please Understand", "Eyes Are the Soul", "Mickey Slipper", "I Go On", "Freedom"), HIV/AIDS ("Eyes Are the Soul", "Lola from the Copa") and crime ("Self Destruction", Cappucino", "Not wit' a Dealer", "Eyes Are the Soul", "Druglord Superstar", "King of Rock").
+Other themes present in her songs are spirituality ("Search 4 the Lyte", "God Said Lyte", "Better Place") and sexuality ("Like a Virgin", "Ice Cream Dream", "Ruffneck", "Keep On Keepin' On").